anant12/RiceAPI/README.md

 |-----------|-------------|
 |key*|API key generated and authorized by this application.
 |net_id|Executes a 411 directory lookup of the specified Net ID.
 If this parameter is non-null, it will override the name parameter.
 |name|Executes a 411 directory lookup of the specified name.
 The passed string can contain spaces.
-The contents of this parameter will be overriden if the net_id parameter is non-null.
+The contents of this parameter will be overridden if the net_id parameter is non-null.

 #### Response
 The API separates people search results into students and faculty.